Filtres solaires exclus par Typology.

 • The benzophenone-4 (INCI: Benzophenone-4) : Benzophenone-4 is a sun filter that protects against UVA and UVB rays, authorised up to 5% in Europe and 10% in the United States.
 However, it carries the same risks as benzophenone-1 and benzophenone-2.

 • The benzophenone-5 (INCI: Benzophenone-5) : Permitted in the European Union but not in the United States, benzophenone-5 is a sunscreen filter suspected of acting as an endocrine disruptor.
-Furthermore, it is a potential allergen and irritant.
+Moreover, it is a potential allergen and irritant.

 • The benzyl salicylate (INCI: Benzyl Salicylate) : This UV filter is among the 80 allergens identified by the Scientific Committee on Consumer Safety (SCCS) and listed in the European Regulation.
 In addition to its allergenic nature, it is suspected of disrupting the hormonal system.

 • The butyl methoxydibenzoylmethane (INCI: Butyl Methoxydibenzoylmethane) : Also known as avobenzone, this UVA sunscreen filter is permitted up to 5% in Europe compared to 3% in the United States.
-However, it poses several potential health (suspected endocrine disruptor, suspected skin penetration, toxic to the body) and environmental issues (potential aquatic ecotoxicity, potential PBT (Persistent, Bioaccumulative and Toxic)).
+However, it poses several potential health (suspected endocrine disruptor, suspected percutaneous penetration, toxic to the body) and environmental issues (potential aquatic ecotoxicity, potential PBT (Persistent, Bioaccumulative and Toxic)).

 • The ethylhexyl methoxycinnamate (INCI: Ethylhexyl Methoxycinnamate) : Ethylhexyl Methoxycinnamate, also known as octinoxate, is a UVB sunscreen filter approved up to 10% in the European Union and 7.5% in the United States.
 In addition to potentially destabilising aquatic environments, it is suspected of acting as an endocrine disruptor and being capable of penetrating the skin barrier.